b-lukaszuk/BS_wJ_eng/contents/regex.md

 ```

 This could be done, e.g. by manually replacing his last name with the first
 letter, but it's kind of tedious and boring.
-It could be sped up with a [word
+It may be sped up with a [word
 processing
 program](https://en.wikipedia.org/wiki/List_of_word_processor_programs) in which
 `Ctrl+F` is a shortcut for a `find` command.
 In Julia this could be done